-. . . a periodic review of a State DOT's RD&T program, or portion thereof, by representatives of other State DOT's, for the purpose of exchange of information or best practices.
+... a periodic review of a State DOT's RD&T program, or portion thereof, by representatives of other State DOT's, for the purpose of exchange of information or best practices.
 The State DOT may also invite the participation of the FHWA, and other Federal, State, regional or local transportation agencies, the Transportation Research Board, academic institutions, foundations or private firms that support transportation research, development or technology transfer activities.

-The ADOT Research Center held research peer exchanges in 1998, 2002.
-2005, 2013, and 2019.
+The ADOT Research Center held research peer exchanges in 1998, 2002, 2005, 2013, and 2019.
+The next peer exchange on product evaluation is being planned for 2024.